tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Datasets.md

     <kbd><img src="./images/datasetbatch.png"  /></kdb>

 7. Adobe Experience Platform will perform the XDM mapping and conversion for JSON format to parquet and make this data available on the data lake and the profile store.
-This process usually takes a few mins.
+Refresh the screen This process only takes afew seconds.

     Once your batch status is 'Success', you can preview the data by hitting the 'Preview Dataset' button on the top right corner.